KevinBian107/SIP-Demos/README.md

 > ### LRA Categorical responses 📊
 - What if we don't wan to model a continuous response?
 Then LRA fails, we need to have a different way to formulate  model with LRA?
     - Modeling **odds**: logistics functions, interpretation of logistic coefficients (just like LRA), logistic assumptions, fitting logistic as for MLE for bernulli distribution
-    - Logistci **in practice**: fit of logistic model (heuristic, confusion matrix, ROC), multi-nomial logistics
+    - Logistci **in practice**: fit of logistic model (heuristic, confusion matrix, ROC), multinomial logistics regression, interprettaion of multinomial logistic regression and marginal effects
 - Week 7 & 8 notebooks

 > ### Variable selections 📊